alexellis/k3sup/README.md

 ### K3sup `pro exec` - run a command everywhere

-The `k3sup pro exec` command allows you to run a command on all nodes in the cluster.
+The `k3sup-pro exec` command allows you to run a command on all nodes in the cluster.
 You can specify `--servers` or `--agents` to run the command on only the servers or agents.

 Run on all nodes: